Divorce Credit Card Debt CDLP

 To avoid these issues, divorced couples should close or refinance all shared accounts if possible.
 Any shared credit cards, loans, and mortgages will continue to be a joint responsibility until you work directly with the financial institution to resolve the issue.

-One of the easiest ways to manage a shared debt with an ex-spouse is to set up online account access.
-You can easily log in to check on the loan's payment status.
+One of the easiest ways to manage shared debt with an ex-spouse is to set up online account access.
+You can easily log in to check the loan’s payment status.
 If you see that the debt has not yet been paid for the month, you can contact your ex-spouse or decide to pay the bill yourself to avoid late payment and damage to your credit score.
 Encourage your ex-spouse to sign up for automatic payments that will deduct the bill from their accounts each month.

 It is always important to work with an experienced mortgage professional who specializes in working with divorcing clients.
 A Certified Divorce Lending Professional (CDLP®) can help answer questions and provide excellent advice.
 Please don't hesitate to reach out to me directly if I can provide additional information.